harrypmdev/forest-exploration/README.md

 **Save Game to Leaderboard**

-- The user can input the 'help' command to print a list of all valid commands used in the game.
-- A message reminding the user of the 'help' command prints above every prompt for new input in the game.
-- This ensures the user can always find the command they need without scrolling up on the console or checking the README, creating a better UX.
+- The user has the option to save their game to the leaderboard at the end of the game.
+This allows different users to compare their scores and adds a fun social element to the game that improves UX.
+- The user must enter a name so that they can identify their details on the leaderboard.
+If the name is over 9 characters, the user is printed an advisory message to enter a name of 9 characters or less and the question is reprinted.

 <details>
 <summary> Save Game Screenshot </summary>